redxio/murphy/README.md

-# Webrainer

 ## Introduction

-Webrainer is a web crawler implemented using golang, which support concurrency crawling, it also supports crawling javascript-based dynamic webpages by enabling headless chrome mode.
+Murphy is a web crawler implemented using golang, which support concurrency crawling a variety of resources on web, it also supports crawling javascript-based dynamic webpages by enabling headless chrome mode.

 ## Installation

-> $ go get -u github.com/NzKSO/webcrawler
+> $ go get -u github.com/NzKSO/murphy

+## TODO

+filter and DOM event handler

 ## License